-If you have ever come home from a workday, a social gathering, or even a trip to the grocery store and felt the need to lie in a dark room for hours just to recover, you might be familiar with the cost of camouflaging.
+Have you ever come home from work, a social event, or even the grocery store and needed to lie in a dark room for hours just to recover?
+If so, you might know the cost of camouflaging.

-For many Autistic adults in the Pacific Northwest—where the gray drizzle often matches our internal desire to retreat—navigating a neurotypical world requires a significant amount of energy.
-This isn’t just about being polite or professional.
-It is a complex, often unconscious survival mechanism known as camouflaging, or masking.
+For many Autistic adults in the Pacific Northwest, navigating a neurotypical world takes a huge amount of energy.
+This goes beyond being polite or professional.
+It is a complex, often unconscious survival strategy known as camouflaging (also called masking).

-While masking can help you navigate social situations in the short term, the long-term price is often exhaustion, identity confusion, and severe burnout.
-Here is a look at what it means to camouflage, why it is so draining, and how you can start to safely unmask.
+Masking can help you get through social situations in the short term.
+But the long-term price is often exhaustion, identity confusion, and severe burnout.
+Here is a look at what camouflaging means, why it drains you, and how you can start to safely unmask.

 What is Autistic Camouflaging?

-Autistic camouflaging is the process of consciously or unconsciously suppressing autistic traits and mimicking neurotypical behaviors to blend in.
-It is an adaptation strategy developed to avoid stigma, bullying, or social rejection.
+Autistic camouflaging is the process of suppressing autistic traits and mimicking neurotypical behaviors to blend in.
+This can happen consciously or unconsciously.
+It is an adaptation strategy that develops to avoid stigma, bullying, or social rejection.

-This discrepancy between the internal experience and the external performance is where the danger lies.
-It is not just “acting”; it is a high-stakes performance where the cost of failure feels like social exile.
+This gap between internal experience and external performance is where the danger lies.
+It is not just “acting.”
+It is a high-stakes performance where failure feels like social exile.

 The High Cost of Passing

-Many late-diagnosed adults spend decades perfecting their mask, often without realizing they are doing it.
-You might be viewed as “lower support needs” by the outside world, but that label ignores the immense cognitive price you are paying to maintain the illusion.
+Many late-diagnosed adults spend decades perfecting their mask.
+They often do not realize they are doing it.
+The outside world might view you as “lower support needs.”
+But that label ignores the immense cognitive price you pay to maintain the illusion.

 Masking requires your brain to run a constant “emulator” of neurotypical social skills.
-You might find yourself scripting conversations before they happen, analyzing facial expressions in real-time, or forcing eye contact that feels physically uncomfortable.
+You might find yourself:

 Physical Health Impacts (The Burnout Cycle)

 One of the most dangerous misconceptions is confusing autistic burnout with general tiredness or depression.
-While they can look similar, the root causes and recovery needs are different.
+While they can look similar, the root causes and recovery needs differ.

 Depression often responds to behavioral activation (getting out and doing things).
-Autistic burnout, conversely, is caused by the chronic stress of masking and sensory overload.
+Autistic burnout, on the other hand, comes from the chronic stress of masking and sensory overload.
 It requires rest and a reduction in demands.
-If you treat burnout by trying to “push through,” you risk a deeper crash.
+If you try to “push through,” you risk a deeper crash.

 Learn more about the overlap and differences in our guide: Can Autism Cause Depression?